MWang93/Prepare/ProductQuestion.md

 We can use anomaly detection, we are not training the model but simply on different behavior.
 So, the combination of both approaches: block uses if their pattern is similar to the past frauds.

+#### 12. Two-Step authentication
+- first approach
+  - identify cost of false negativea nd values of true negatives
+  - run a test where only a subset of users if required to go through the two-step process
+  - apply values
+- second approach
+  - segement users accordign to predicted probability of fraud
+  - find which segments is profitable to implement the two-step process

 #### 13. [Anomaly detection?](https://www.slideshare.net/streamanalytix/anomaly-detection-real-world-scenarios-approaches-and-live-implementation)
 - taxonomy of anomaly detection